firebase/firebase-android-sdk/contributor-docs/best_practices/dependency_injection.md

 While [Firebase Components]({{ site.baseurl }}{% link components/components.md %}) provides basic
-Dependency Injection capabilities for interop between Firebase SDKs, it's not ideal as a general purpose DI framework or a couple of reasons, to name a few:
+Dependency Injection capabilities for interop between Firebase SDKs, it's not ideal as a general purpose DI framework for a few reasons, to name some:

 * It's verbose, i.e. requires manually specifying dependencies and constructing instances of components in Component definitions.